Note that while I keep an ongoing log of things here, my main table tennis

 another circa April, 2011.
 If interested, email

-I'm a table tennis player/coach/writer/organizer and a science fiction & fantasy
+I'm a table tennis player/coach/writer/organizer, but I'm also a science fiction & fantasy

 writer.
 My science fiction & fantasy page can be found